dustinstacy/boncurs/src/contracts/exponential/README.md

 By using this contract, you benefit from a flexible, high-growth pricing model that is ideal for projects with rapidly changing token economies or those seeking to encourage early participation while ensuring long-term token appreciation.

 # Exponential Token Based Curve

-**Warning: This contract has not been audited and is not intended for production.
-Use at your own risk.**

 ## Overview